Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 These are historically ways of defining and delineating the two.
 Just before I forget, I want to point out that out of this comes ways of meeting feminine intimacy needs and masculine intimacy needs.
 Feminine intimacy needs, what a feminine woman or energy would make them flourish is feeling that you’re giving her attention.
 What shuts down feminine intimacy is feeling unseen, and the fix for that is giving her attention or giving the feminine the attention.

-What shuts down feminine intimacy is feeling that she is not understood.
+The second one, I’ll give you three.
+The second is what shuts down down feminine intimacy is feeling that she is not understood.
 Men and women should see these themes in their own lives, feeling unseen, feeling misunderstood or not understood.
 And the way to make somebody feel understood is by giving them your presence.
 I have a whole other free course on presence, the how-tos, and a detailed explanation of that.
 Again, go to the web page and sign up for that.

 Finally, what shuts down feminine intimacy is feeling unsafe that she can’t trust you.
 The fix for that is giving her reassurance.
 What’s interesting is that what the feminine is yearning for, craving, starving for, is attention, presence, and reassurance.
 The very least, attention and reassurance is exactly the thing that macho men can’t be open to giving because it would make them feel unmasculine.
 In fact, that’s a toxic masculinity.
 That’s an immature masculinity.